-Different irons made by different manufacturers will have different lofts.
+When asking ‘what are standard lofts for irons’, it’s important to understand that different irons made by different manufacturers will have different lofts.
 Irons have evolved and become lower lofted as the years have passed.

-Middle irons such as seven irons are commonly found at 27 degrees.
+When considering traditional golf club lofts, middle irons such as seven irons are commonly found at 27 degrees.
 High-lofted irons such as 9-irons are typically lofted around 41 degrees.

 Wedge lofts vary from 45 degrees (pitching wedge) to 60 degrees (lob wedge).
 Gap wedges and sand wedges are between usually found at around 52 and 56 degrees.